How to Stop Rubbing Your Tongue on Teeth

 8. Practice Thorough Brushing:

 The tongue is a susceptible part of the mouth, and it can be hard to brush that area because you can’t see it well.
 Try putting toothpaste on the lower part of the bristles to create more friction and allow you to brush more thoroughly.
+Make sure to brush your tongue regularly as it can help remove bacteria and plaque that has accumulated on the surface.

 9. Regular Dental Checkups:

-Your tongue brushing habit may be caused by a problem with your teeth, such as an old filling or cavity.
+Your tongue-brushing habit may be caused by a problem with your teeth, such as an old filling or cavity.
 You should see your dentist regularly to make sure that there are no problems in the mouth and make you aware of any potential issues.

 10. Control Your Stress: